 On this page we'll give you an overiew to St. Christopher's Place so that you know what this area has to offer you.
-In addition you will find a location map to help you find your way there and details on the closest tube stops.
 We have also provided links to official websites to to help you find shops, bars and restaurants in the area.

 St Christopher's Place is a square and its surrounding streets off Oxford Street, full of shops and restaurants.
 It is an oasis of calm - a completely different experience to the crowds and tourist shops on Oxford Street - the main street that it sits off.
 It has a village feel - there are wooden benches to relax on, hanging baskets full of colourful flowers, quaint shop fronts.